Chinitna and Hallo : Frequently Asked Questions

 15. Should I bring food and water?

-Yes….
-Bottled water is a must as it can be quite warm on the West side of the Inlet.
-For food, avoid smelly sandwiches.
+Yes… Bottled water is a must as it can be quite warm on the west side of the Inlet.
+For food, avoid fish products or smelly sandwiches.
 Bring snack foods removed from noisy wrappers.
 Candy bars, trail mix, granola, protein bars in ziplock bags are a good choice.
 All food items must be removed from the plane during the day.

 16. What else should I bring?